-As described in Note 2. d, the expected payments to AstraZeneca are classified as collaboration liability in the consolidated statement of financial position.
+As a reminder, the expected payments to AstraZeneca are classified as collaboration liability in the consolidated statement of financial position.
 Quarterly invoices received from AstraZeneca reduce the collaboration liability and have no impact on the consolidated statement of income.

 Change in monalizumab deferred revenue (in thousands of euro):